31 July 2020

 Technology and Society

 Digital competence is a key factor in ensuring the employability of candidates in all professions vital to our society.
-Technology and Society gives an overview of how technology affects our lives and the way we work, as well as our social structures, work patterns and individual preferences contribute to shaping technology.
-Social media, digital governance, and eHealth are all examples of how technology has profoundly changed our everyday lives in the last few decades.
-An understanding of the benefits and limitations of technology is vital in any profession, regardless of field or speciality.
+This course will provide a fundamental understanding of some of the most important concepts, tools and technologies that comprise and influence our increasingly digital world.
+It gives an overview of how technology affects our lives, our social structures, the way we work and provides grounding for actively engaging with and shaping the development and role of technology in society.
+Social media, digital governance, eHealth and the explosion of AI applications are all examples of how technology has profoundly changed our everyday lives in the last few decades.

 Students from any field, age and country are welcome to apply!
-The Summer School is hosted by the Department of Computer Science under the Faculty of Technology, Art and Design, but not all courses require a technical background.
-The Summer School is created with different disciplines and skill levels in mind.
+The Summer School is hosted by the Department of Computer Science under the Faculty of Technology, Art and Design at Oslo Metropolitan University.
+Please check the home page for information regarding prerequisites for this course.

-NOK 1000: All participants at OsloMet International Summer School must pay a summer school fee of 1000 NOK .
+EUR 100: NOK 1000: All participants at OsloMet International Summer School must pay a summer school fee of 1000 NOK.

 This covers participation, arrival service, welcome pack, social program, and excursions.